 - What NOT to say to someone with PTSD.

 As a final note, every person will handle their trauma in a unique way.
 Though certain symptoms might be similar, trauma is a deeply personal thing, and every brain will find its own way to navigate it.
 There is no right or wrong.
 The most important thing is to seek out help if you’re dealing with this.
 You’re not alone.

-If you’ve found this post to write about PTSD, I hope this little article helps you out.
-Just to join with what I said above somewhere, I feel we need to write well-rounded characters who deal with their trauma so the stigma surrounding these issues is lessened.
-The more we talk about it, the more people will be willing to admit to and work resolve their trauma.
-As someone who’s had to navigate the hell that is PTSD, I wish it had been normalised back then.
+If you’ve found this post to write about PTSD, I hope this article helps.
+As I said above somewhere, I feel we need to write well-rounded characters who deal with their trauma so the stigma surrounding these issues is lessened.
+The more we talk about it, the more people will be willing to admit to and possibly begin to resolve their trauma.
+As someone who has to navigate the hell that is PTSD, I wish it had been normalised sooner.
 Let’s do what we can to make it better for generations to come.